sl-design-system/components/docs/website/README.md

 ![image](https://user-images.githubusercontent.com/111562742/214271396-14edcc44-d487-4fb4-822b-cef63e7da0d5.png)

 `button.json` file consists of **layout** and **tags** elements.
-Layout should be the same for every component `"components/components.njk"` and tags should contain component name like `"button"` in this example
+Layout should be the same for every component `"components/components.njk"` and tags should contain component name like `"button"` in this example.

 ## Component markdown files

-> Identation in markdown files is an important thing.
+> Please, keep in mind that identation in markdown files is an important thing.

 Markdown files contain YAML header with arguments, which are used for different purposes such like navigation, page title, layout etc.